 For example, when I started off blogging in 2009, I had no idea what blogging is, let alone my writing was terrible.
 As soon as I found out that this is something I’m passionate about; I instantaneously built up my mind that I’m going to go all in.
 By 2010, I was quite sure about following my passion.

 The reason I’m telling you to find your strength is that you can’t continue doing something you don’t love.
-The sooner you figure out what you love and can do for the rest of your life, the better.
+The sooner you figure out what you like and can do for the rest of your life, the better.

 It could be cooking, baking, sketching, writing, video editing, photography, app development, embroidery, or dog training.
 It could be anything you love to do.
-If you start off on the right foot, you’re going to win.
+If you start on the right foot, you’re going to win.
 You’ll learn more about cashing in on your passion in chapter three of this e-book.

 - Polish your skill: Once you’ve found your strength, the next thing you might want to do is get better at it.
-Perhaps, polishing your skill is more important than the finding your strength.
+Perhaps, polishing your ability is more important than the finding your strength.